MattiaFerrari/dncs_lab/README.md

 | NetMask             | 255.255.255.224         |

 ### VLAN
-Because between router-1 and switch there is only one psysical link I split this in two VLANs.
+Because between router-1 and switch there is only one psysical link, I split this in two VLANs.
 One to connect `router-1` to `host-1-a` and one to connect `router-1` to `host-1-b`.

 | ID | Subnet |
 |----|--------|